 Innovative concepts applied to the A350 XWB wing’s high-lift devices will reduce noise and drag while also improving the aircraft’s low-speed performance.
 One of these innovations is the stream-wise deployment of trailing-edge flaps.
 On a traditional swept-wing jetliner, the outboard flaps extend at an angle to the airflow.
 For the A350 XWB, flap deployment is along the direction of flight – resulting in better lift efficiency and improved low-speed performance, while reducing aerodynamic-generated noise.

 Other A350 XWB wing enhancements include the adoption of a drop-hinge mechanism to improve the flap’s deployment kinetics, along with the introduction of a downwards movement for the upper wing spoilers to fill the gaps that occur when flaps are extended.
-In addition, the A350 XWB’s flight computer will perform in-flight trimming of the inboard and outboard flaps, creating a variable camber wing that adapts to different flight conditions.
+In addition, the A350 XWB’s flight computer performs in-flight trimming of the inboard and outboard flaps, creating a variable camber wing that adapts to different flight conditions.

 Orders & deliveries